CodePath-iOS-Development-Group2/StockTrackerApp/README.md

 • Customize your watchlist with stocks, indexes, mutual funds, ETFs, currencies, and more.

-• View price quotes and tap to toggle between price change, percentage change, and market capitalization.
+• View stock's price quote, price change, percentage change, and market capitalization.

-• Color-coded sparklines let you easily track stock performance throughout the day.
+• Easily track stock performance throughout the day through an interview colored chart.

-*Charts and details*
+*Stock Performance*

-• Tap any ticker in your watchlist to see price charts for day, week, month, and multi-month periods.
+• See stock's price charts for day, week, month, and multi-month periods.

-• Touch the chart with one finger to see the price at a specific date or time, or touch with two fingers to view price change over time.
+• See the price at a specific date or time, or touch with two fingers to view price change over time.

-• View key details including after-hours price, trading volume, EPS, and more.
+• View stock's key details including after-hours price, trading volume, EPS, and more.

-*Business News*

-• Read Top Stories selected by Apple News editors for the latest news driving the market.
+*News*

-• Read and watch stories about the companies you follow, from a select group of top-rated business publications.
+• Read Top Stories driving the market sourced from top-rated business and financial publications.